anarchuser/rose/README.md

 The **green** one is receiving on the Raspberry Pi and has to be `/dev/ttyUSB1`.

 ### MacOS cable setup:

-Under the assumtion that the serial cable is starting with the name `usbserial-`.
-The cable with the biggest value is receiving from the Raspberry Pi and the cable with the smallest value is transmitting to the Raspberry Pi.
+Under the assumption that the serial cable is starting with the name `usbserial-`.
+The cable with the highest value is receiving from the Raspberry Pi and the cable with the smallest value is transmitting to the Raspberry Pi.

 For example `/dev/cu.usbserial-14320` is used for receiving from the Raspberry Pi and `/dev/cu.usbserial-14330` is used for transmitting to the Raspberry Pi.